maxhbr/LDBcollector/md/Intel.md

                                 "name": "Use the author's name to endorse or promote the derived product" }
                         ],
-                        "_str": "Description: \"Intel Corporation\" if you use the name \"Intel Corporation\".\nActions:\n- Use the author's name to endorse or promote the derived product\n\nConditions:\nREQUISITE: Get special permission in writing.\n\n", "conditions": {
+                        "_str": "Description: \"Intel Corporation\" if you use the name \"Intel Corporation\".\nActions:\n- Use the author's name to endorse or promote the derived product\n\nConditions:\nREQUISITE: Get special permission in writing.\n", "conditions": {
                             "name": "Get special permission in writing.",
                             "type": "REQUISITE"